 Difford's Guide remains free-to-use thanks to the support of the brands in green above.

-A layered drink with Lager downstairs and Guinness upstairs.
+A layered drink with pale ale (or lager) downstairs and stout upstairs.
 If poured correctly these two beers make a perfect "black and tan" layer in the glass.

 In England, it is commonplace to blend different styles of beers when serving (e.g. light & bitter) and this dates back to at least the 17th century.
 In the case of the Black and Tan, this is traditionally porter and now more commonly stout (the "black" coloured top) poured over pale ale (the tan coloured base), although lager is favoured in place of pale ale by some.
 The porter or stout will lay on top of the pale ale (or lager) due to its lower relative density.